 Villanova University is widely recognized as a leader in online professional education.
 Villanova offers intensive, non-degree programs for working professionals who wish to improve their skills and progress in their career.
 You can learn anytime, anywhere at your own pace and view professor-led lectures through video-based, e-learning technology.

 For IT professionals in need of information assurance training and preparation for certification, the following courses are offered 100% online:

 This advanced course examines the very latest aspects of security management and procedures.
 To help IS professionals combat cryptographic attacks and other computer crimes that threaten their organization’s security, the course includes 650 sample test-prep questions for the CISSP® and SSCP® certification exams, and hundreds of questions for the CAP® certification exam.
 Plus, the course supports CNSS National Standard 4011, which deals with intelligence activities, military command and control, and other vital issues impacting national security.
 You cannot go without these in-demand areas of knowledge in today’s information security field.

 This certificate helps satisfy DoD Directive 8570.1, which dictates that anyone with privileged access to an information system must obtain a commercial information security credential.
-Villanova’s new Master Certificate in Information Security Management – Government will prepare you to meet the rigorous qualifications of leading federal government agencies, including the DoD, the National Security Agency (NSA), the Department of Homeland Security (DHS) and others.
-Learn how to protect information and information systems, address specific security issues, and implement all skill areas contained in the latest CompTIA Security+™ (2008 Edition), CISSP® and SSCP® bodies of knowledge – all of which satisfy DoD Directive 8570.1.
+Villanova’s new Master Certificate in Information Security Management – Government can help prepare you to meet the rigorous qualifications of leading federal government agencies, including the DoD, the National Security Agency (NSA), the Department of Homeland Security (DHS) and others.
+Learn how to protect information and information systems, address specific security issues, and implement all skill areas contained in the latest CompTIA Security+™, CISSP® and SSCP® bodies of knowledge – all of which satisfy DoD Directive 8570.1.